 Please make sure that you are aware of any NCAA rulings on number of college days permitted if you are a student-athlete who attends on playing sports at the college level.

-Exam Exemption Policy (Mid-Term/Final)
+Exam Exemption Policy (Final Exam)

-Each class will administer a mid-term the week preceding Winter Holidays, and a Final Exam to be administered at the end of the school year.
-To be offered the opportunity to exempt a mid-term and/or final exam, a student must:
+Each class will administer a Final Exam at the end of each semester.
+To be offered the opportunity to exempt a final exam, a student must: